Leaks Leaks — Can Pool Lights Leak? Detection & Repair Guide 2026

 Proper Chemical Balance

 Maintain proper water chemistry to prevent premature deterioration of gaskets and seals.
-Keep pH between 7.4-7.6, total alkalinity between 80-120 ppm, and calcium hardness between 200-400 ppm depending on your pool surface.
+Keep pH between 7.4-7.6 (acceptable 7.2-7.8), total alkalinity between 80-120 ppm, and calcium hardness between 175-225 ppm for vinyl/fiberglass or 250-350 ppm for plaster surfaces.
 Unbalanced water, particularly low pH, can accelerate gasket deterioration and increase leak risk.
+For a quick estimate of the right chemical levels, use our all-in-one pool calculator, but always re-test your water after dosing and follow the product label or verify dosing with the manufacturer's instructions.

 Cost Considerations